metabrainz/metabrainz.org/README.md

 ### Extracting strings

-Once the docker is up, run:
+Once you have built and started all the services as mentioned above, run:

 `$ docker-compose -f docker/docker-compose.dev.yml run web python manage.py extract_strings`

 ### Compiling the strings

-The POT files are compiled automatically every time the docker is created, but in case you make any changes and want to compile the translations files again, run:
+The POT files are compiled automatically every time the services are built, but in case you make any changes to the POT files and want to compile the translation files again, run:

 `$ docker-compose -f docker/docker-compose.dev.yml run web python manage.py compile_translations`